strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 The Marketplace is where users can find additional plugins to customize Strapi applications.
 The Marketplace is located in the admin panel, indicated by ![Marketplace icon](../assets/icons/marketplace.svg) _Marketplace_.
 In the Marketplace, users can browse or search for plugins, link to detailed plugin descriptions and submit new plugins.
 This documentation describes how to navigate the Marketplace and how to install Marketplace plugins.

- ::: strapi
+ ::: strapi In-app Marketplace vs. Market website
-The Marketplace in the admin panel only displays v4 plugins, but all plugins for all Strapi versions are discoverable in the [Strapi Market](market.strapi.io).
+The Marketplace in the admin panel only displays v4 plugins, but all plugins for all Strapi versions are discoverable in the [Strapi Market](https://market.strapi.io).
 Keep in mind that v3 and v4 plugins are not cross-compatible.
 :::

 ![The Marketplace interface](../assets/plugins/marketplace-v4.png)